DalbergDataInsights/react-components/docs/README.md

 ## Progress Circle

-React component built around SVG to help visualize data conviniently.
+React component built around SVG to help visualize data conveniently .
 Has the ability to visualize infinite progress and render customized content at the center.

 ### Progress Circle Props